+Documentation Requirements.

-Washington Documentation Requirements.
-(1) All oral requests by a patient for medication to end his or her life in a humane and dignified manner; (2) All written requests by a patient for medication to end his or her life in a humane and dignified manner; (3) The attending physician's diagnosis and prognosis, and determination that the patient is competent, is acting voluntarily, and has made an informed decision; (4) The consulting physician's diagnosis and prognosis, and verification that the patient is competent, is acting voluntarily, and has made an informed decision; (5) A report of the outcome and determinations made during counseling, if performed; (6) The attending physician's offer to the patient to rescind his or her request at the time of the patient's second oral request under RCW 70.245.090; and (7) A note by the attending physician indicating that all requirements under this chapter have been met and indicating the steps taken to carry out the request, including a notation of the medication prescribed.
-Residency Requirement.
-Disposal of Unused Only requests made by Washington state residents under this chapter may be granted.
-Factors demonstrating Washington state residency include but are not limited to: (1) Possession of a Washington state driver's license; (2) Registration to vote in Washington state; or (3) Evidence that the person owns or leases property in Washington state.
-Medications.
-Reporting of Information to the (1)(a) The department of health shall annually review all records maintained under this chapter. (b) The department of health shall require any health care provider upon writing a prescription or dispensing Department of Health-Adoption of Rules-Information medication under this chapter to file a copy of the dispensing record and such other administratively required documentation with the department.
-All administratively required documentation shall be mailed or otherwise transmitted as allowed by department of health rule to the department no later than thirty calendar days after the
+- (1) All oral requests by a patient for medication to end his or her life in a humane and dignified manner; - (2) All written requests by a patient for medication to end his or her life in a humane and dignified manner; - (3) The attending physician's diagnosis and prognosis, determination that the patient is capable, acting voluntarily and has made an informed decision; - (4) The consulting physician's diagnosis and prognosis, and verification that the patient is capable, acting voluntarily and has made an informed decision; - (5) A report of the outcome and determinations made during counseling, if performed; - (6) Any medically confirmed certification of the imminence of the patient's death; - (7) The attending physician's offer to the patient to rescind his or her request at the time of the patient's second oral request pursuant to ORS 127.840 (Written and oral requests); and - (8) A note by the attending physician indicating that all requirements under ORS 127.800 (Definitions) to 127.897 (Form of the request) have been met and indicating the steps taken to carry out the request, including a notation of the medication prescribed.

+Only requests made by Oregon residents under ORS 127.800 (Definitions) to 127.897 (Form of the request) shall be granted.
+Factors demonstrating Oregon residency include but are not limited to:

+- (1) Possession of an Oregon driver license; - (2) Registration to vote in Oregon; - (3) Evidence that the person owns or leases property in Oregon; or - (4) Filing of an Oregon tax return for the most recent tax year.